garrido02/CS50_AI/README.md

   0a - Degrees - Finds the shortest path between any two actors by choosing a sequence of movies that connects them.

   0b - Tic Tac Toe - The classic game where the player faces an opposing AI.

+### Project 1 - Knowledge:

+ 1a - Knights - Through the use of logical rules I wrote an AI capable of deducing the conclusion of certain problems and puzzles.